 What is a Bug Out Bag?

 A bug out bag is quite different from a “grab bag,” which is just a bag of stuff people toss together when fleeing from a burning building.

-A bug out bag is full of essential items that you have packed and ready to go in an emergency situation.
-It requires a fair bit of pre-planning to put together but will be full of everything you need to keep you (and your family) alive if you have to get out of Dodge quickly.
+A bug-out bag is full of essential items that you have packed and ready to go in an emergency situation.
+It requires a fair bit of pre-planning but will be full of everything you need to keep you (and your family) alive if you have to get out of Dodge quickly.

 Some people assume that these bags are only for a zombie apocalypse or Armageddon prep.
 However, those who have had to deal with unexpected natural disasters will understand how vital these pre-prepared bags can be.
 Considering that these disasters are becoming far more common, being prepared has never been a better idea.

 Things to Consider When Planning Your Gear

 When it comes to determining what to pack in yours, consider that these bags should provide you with the means to stay alive in your local environment.
 This means adapting what you pack into yours to suit your surroundings.
 A person who lives in Arizona will have a few different items from someone in Alaska, for example.